Find Profile by Name

 Massey University: Masters in Dairy Technology

-To find a solution to such problems, Su’ad does a cost analysis, gathers data about the possibility and interacts with the production team.
-Then she manages implementation of that solution to make sure it works in the long term.
+To find solutions to such problems, I do a cost analysis, gather data about the possibility and interact with the production team.
+Then I manage implementation of that solution to make sure it works in the long term.

 It helps to have an analytical mind that is always on the lookout for potential problems.
-She also has to be a ‘people person’ and be able work with everyone from maintenance engineers to managers.
+You also need to be a 'people person' and be able work with everyone from maintenance engineers to managers.